ssfsx17/sky-islands/core.md

 Most techniques only take 1 AP, and have other costs or limitations to compensate.
 Some techniques, however, explicitly state that they take 2 or more AP, or otherwise reserve AP.

+Reactions reserve AP, but can only be triggered once until your next turn.
+However, you can reserve multiple of the same reaction.

 ### Use Item

 Item usage generally has a range of five feet, i.e. targeting someone in a side-adjacent square.